TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

 Below are the all of the classifications considered.

-1 - Water
+Markup : 1 - Water
   2 - Deciduous
   3 - Coniferous
   4 - Shrub Scrub
   5 - Grass
   6 - Barren
   7 - Impervious Building
   8 - Impervious Pavement
   10 - Shadow
   11 - Other Vegetation
   12 - Serpentine Vegetation
   13 - Serpentine Outcrop

 Below are the raster bands used in the classification (mean and variance of each, 14 total parameters).